Try Premium+ free for 7 days. Sign up and start learning now.

 Posted on August 25, 2021

-Whether you’re a complete beginner or a world-class pro, in case you play the ukulele there’s one skill you should know no matter your skill level.
+Whether you’re a complete beginner or a world-class pro, if you play the ukulele, there’s one skill you should absolutely know.
 That is, of course, tuning a ukulele.
-Knowing how to tune your ukulele not only allows you to get familiar with the instrument but, most importantly, guarantees that your ukulele also sounds good every time you play.
+Knowing how to tune your ukulele not only allows you to get familiar with the instrument, but most importantly, it guarantees that your ukulele also sounds good every time you play.

-If you’ve tried playing an out-of-tune ukulele—or any other stringed instrument for that matter—you’ll know how painful and unpleasant it can sound like.
+If you’ve tried playing an out-of-tune ukulele — or any other stringed instrument for that matter — you’ll know how painful and unpleasant it can sound.
 As you progress and learn to play, you’ll also know when the instrument is in tune just by listening to how the strings sound.
 Before that though, a tuner or some other point of reference can be helpful in checking whether or not your ukulele is in tune.

-To get you started with your ukulele playing, we’ll show you how to tune your ukulele as well as some different methods to do so.
+To get you started with your ukulele playing, we’ll show you how to tune your ukulele and some different methods to do so.
 We’ll also introduce some alternate tunings, in addition to the most common ukulele tuning, the standard G-C-E-A tuning.

 Check out the video above for a walkthrough on how to tune your ukulele.
 You can read more about ukulele tunings below.

 Before we look at the standard ukulele tuning, we’ll have to get familiar with the strings of a ukulele and their names.
 Luckily there are only four of them, so they’re easy to remember.

 The strings of a ukulele are, starting from the one closest to you when holding the instrument: G-C-E-A. Ukulele strings can also be referred to with a number from 1 to 4.
 In this case, the G string is referred to as the fourth string, the C string as the third string, and so forth.

 Note that, unlike the strings of a guitar, ukulele strings don’t go from thickest to thinnest.
 Instead,